iamnatapong55/Investment-and-Portfolio/README.md

 # Foundation of the Investment-and-Portfolio Analysis

 This personal project is aimed to explore how Python can be applied in the world of Finance and solve portfolio optimization problems.
-In this project, I included some of the in-progrress projects as following:
+In this project, I included some of the in-progress projects as follows:

 |  No. | Topic
 | ---- | ------------------------------------------------------|